 A bit of a straighter (and milder) example is the .44 Magnum you can get in The Den.
 It's relatively easy to get, only uses 4 AP to fire, and has an incredibly high rate of criticals and damage, and .44 ammo is quite plentiful.

 Crit chance doesn't come from the weapon itself.
-But it have a nice "Penetrate" item perk, which may reduce armour modifiers if Luck check is passed... it passes really often.
+But it has the "Penetrate" item flag, which may reduce armour modifiers if a comparatively low Luck check is passed.

 With proper Min-Maxing you can actually unload the whole cylinder in single turn.
 Even without good aiming, you still deliver a lot of pain with each shot, so it's entirely possible to gun down 3 people in single turn.
 And if you are really lucky with crits...
 Only .223 Pistol is considered stronger and it comes much later.

-Doom Magnet: The Pariah Dog, who sometimes tags along with you without your consent if your unlucky enough to encounter him and drops your Luck down to 1 and gives you the Jinxed trait.
+Doom Magnet: The Pariah Dog, who sometimes tags along with you without your consent if you are unlucky enough to encounter him.
+He drops your Luck down to 1 and gives you the Jinxed trait.
 The only way to get rid of him and his ill effects is to kill him, which is a feat in and of itself thanks to his huge amount of HP and tendency to run out of range at the first sign of danger.
 Just to drive home that the dog is bad news, when you encounter him, he's surrounded by dead bodies.